Learn how to create an old-fashioned homemaking routine that works for the modern world.

 If it makes your life harder, something is wrong

 Don’t read this and think you are adding a ton of work to your day.
-It’s all stuff that is already getting done, just more organized now.
-Now instead of those bad days when all of the sudden tons of laundry needs to be done, the house is a mess and there are guests coming, and there’s nothing to eat, things will be done a bit at a time.
+It’s all stuff already getting done, just more organized now.
+Now instead of those bad days when all of a sudden tons of laundry needs to be done, the house is a mess and guests are coming, and there’s nothing to eat, things will be done a bit at a time.

-So I hope you are able to find a system that works for you.
+So I hope you can find a system that works for you.
 Just write out your days, get started, and go from there.

 I hope this helps you in some way!